awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 AWS Secrets Manager is an AWS service that makes it easier for you to manage secrets\. *Secrets* can be database credentials, passwords, third\-party API keys, and even arbitrary text\.
 You can store and control access to these secrets centrally by using the Secrets Manager console, the Secrets Manager command line interface \(CLI\), or the Secrets Manager API and SDKs\.

 In the past, when you created a custom application that retrieves information from a database, you typically had to embed the credentials \(the secret\) for accessing the database directly in the application\.
-When it came time to rotate the credentials, you had to do much more than just create new credentials\.
+When the time came to rotate the credentials, you had to do much more than just create new credentials\.
 You had to invest time to update the application to use the new credentials\.
 Then you had to distribute the updated application\.
-If you had multiple applications that shared credentials and you missed updating one of them, the application would break\.
+If you had multiple applications with shared credentials and you missed updating one of them, the application would break\.
 Because of this risk, many customers have chosen not to regularly rotate their credentials, which effectively substitutes one risk for another\.

 Secrets Manager enables you to replace hardcoded credentials in your code \(including passwords\), with an API call to Secrets Manager to retrieve the secret programmatically\.
 This helps ensure that the secret can't be compromised by someone examining your code, because the secret simply isn't there\.
-Also, you can configure Secrets Manager to automatically rotate the secret for you according to a schedule that you specify\.
-This enables you to replace long\-term secrets with short\-term ones, which helps to significantly reduce the risk of compromise\.
+Also, you can configure Secrets Manager to automatically rotate the secret for you according to a specified schedule\.
+This enables you to replace long\-term secrets with short\-term ones, which significantly reduces the risk of compromise\.

 ## Getting Started with Secrets Manager<a name="intro-getting-started"></a>